cdapio/cdap/docs/developer-guide/source/advanced.rst

 Flow System
 ===========
-Flows are user-implemented real-time stream processors.
-They are comprised of one or more Flowlets that are wired together into a DAG.
+**Flows** are user-implemented real-time stream processors.
+They are comprised of one or more **Flowlets** that are wired together into a directed acyclic graph or DAG.
 Flowlets pass data between one another; each Flowlet is able to perform custom logic and execute data operations for each individual data object it processes.

 A Flowlet processes the data objects from its input one by one.
 If a Flowlet has multiple inputs, they are consumed in a round-robin fashion.
 When processing a single input object, all operations, including the removal of the object from the input, and emission of data to the outputs, are executed in a transaction.
 This provides us with Atomicity, Consistency, Isolation, and Durability (ACID) properties, and helps assure a unique and core property of the Flow system: it guarantees atomic and "exactly-once" processing of each input object by each Flowlet in the DAG.